myrrlyn/apocrypha.es/priv/archive/1va2ei.md

 The stage was now set for the final collapse of the Imperial Government in what is now called the ‘Stormcrown Interregnum’.
-At the time, and in a few works of both fiction and non-fiction, many eastern authors simply called it **“The Blood-Gold Epoch”** or simply **“the Days of Blood and Gold”**.
-The origin of “Blood” in the poetic name came not only from the ceaseless battles that were fought in this second, decade long interregnum; a short span in the lives of some races, but also from those who had fallen in the period immediately preceeding.
+At the time, and in a few works of both fiction and non-fiction, many eastern authors simply called it **“The** **Blood-Gold Epoch”** or simply **“the Days of Blood and Gold”**.
+The origin of “Blood” in the poetic name came not only from the ceaseless battles that were fought in this second, decade long interregnum; a short span in the lives of some races, but also from those who had fallen in the period immediately preceding.
 It was as violent an epoch as any could recall.
 “Gold” came not only from the collapse of the Imperial government in White Gold Tower, but also from the overwhelming increase in mercenary activity, and how the Septim seemed to be becoming the only true item of value in the world.
 There was a widespread awareness among Easterners; Nords, Dunmer and Saxhleel, that the coming years would chart the course of Tamriel.
 And that it would be Blood and Gold that would mark the course of this charting.

 ## 4E 9-12 – The Eerie Calm, the Fracture of Councils